abhatt-rh/patterns-docs/content/blog/2022-07-15-push-vs-pull.md

 ---
-layout: post
 date: 2022-07-15
 title: Push or Pull?
-excerpt: Considerations on Push and Pull in change management systems
+summary: Considerations on Push and Pull in change management systems
-published: true
-tags:
+author: Martin Jackson
+blog_tags:
 - ansible-edge-gitops
 - patterns
 - GitOps
+aliases: /2022/07/15/push-vs-pull/
 ---

 # Push or Pull?
 Strategies for Large Scale Technology Change Management on the Edge